notLukaGray/looksgoodnowwhat/src/content/chapterthree.md

 Sometimes you'll end up questioning the foundation, all the parts we have built so far.
 That is part of our process.
 An iterative pressure-testing of our thinking exposes weak spots that you may have missed.
 Treating design as an argument doesn't mean avoiding risk.
 It means owning it.
 You're not playing safe; you're pushing boundaries with purpose.

 Trust your gut before you reach for a framework.
 If something feels off, it probably is.
-Pause and dig.
-Most good ideas don't start as bullet points.
+Most interesting perspectives don't start as bullet points.
 They begin as hunches.
 The framework that follows isn't mine.
 It's a classic argument structure: claim, evidence, warrant.
 I'm just applying it to design.
-Here's your quick, no-nonsense way to see if your instincts can hold.
+Here's your quick, no bullshit way to see if your instincts can hold.

 <div style="height: 10px;"></div>